-Debtors and ceased to manage or control the Debtors in April of 2015 , prior to the Petition Date, in April of 2015 including managers Alex Lieb , Chancellor Lieb , and Keith Goldstein, and accountant Mark Fecteau.
+Former Principals Persons formerly in control of the Debtors who ceased to be employed by the Debtors and ceased to manage or control the Debtors in April of 2015, prior to the Petition Date, including managers Alex Lieb, Chancellor Lieb, and Keith Goldstein, and accountant Mark Fecteau.
 Funds Collectively, Fund I, Fund II, Fund III, and the NYLE Master Equipment Lease.
 Fund I 2012 Light Energy Fund I, LP - the New York limited partnership owned by LEM, as the 1% general partner, and M&T Bank, as the 99% limited partner - that was formed for the purpose of tax equity financing and owning solar arrays.
 Fund II Light Energy Fund II, LLC - the New York limited liability company owned by the Debtor, LEM II, as the 1% managing member, and Kyocera International, Inc., as the 99% member - that was formed for the purpose of tax equity financing and owning solar arrays.
 Fund III Light Energy Fund III, LP - the New York limited partnership owned by LEPG, as the 99.99% limited partner, and NYLE, as the .01% general partner - that serves as the Seller/Lessee in the sale-leaseback transactions with M&T Bank.
-General Unsecured Claim A Claim that is not an Administrative Claim, Priority Tax Claim, Non-Tax Priority Claim, or Subordinated Claim.
+General Unsecured Claim A Claim that is not an Administrative Claim, Priority Tax Claim, Non-Tax Priority Claim, or Litigation Claim.
 Holder Any person or entity that has a Claim or Equity Interest.
 Impaired When used in reference to a Claim or Equity Interest, a Claim or Equity Interest that is impaired within the meaning of section 1124 of the Bankruptcy Code.
-Kyocera Litigation That certain adversary proceeding commenced by the Debtors against Kyocera International, Inc. and Kyocera Solar, Inc. (Adv.
+Kyocera Adversary Proceeding The claims contained in that certain adversary proceeding commenced by the Debtors against Kyocera International, Inc. and Kyocera Solar, Inc. (Adv.
 Pro.
 No. 15-90048-1 (REL)) in the Bankruptcy Court.
 LEAM Light Energy Asset Management, LLC - a New York limited liability company and the purchaser pursuant to the LEAM APA.
-LEAM APA The Amended and Restated Asset Purchase Agreement, dated May 26August 20 , 2016, entered into by and between LEAM and the Debtors and annexed to the Plan as Schedule 6.01.
+LEAM APA The Amended and Restated Asset Purchase Agreement, dated August 20, 2016, entered into by and between LEAM and the Debtors and annexed to the Plan as Schedule 6.01.
 LEAM EPC Expenses LEAM's payment of the remaining expenses related to the Fund III EPC Agreement after the Debtors' assignment to LEAM of the Fund III EPC Agreement.
-LEAS Light Energy Administrative Services, LLC - a New York limited liability company, a Debtor in these Chapter 11 Cases and the administrative arm of the Debtors operations.
+LEAS Light Energy Administrative Services, $LLC - a$ New York limited liability company, a Debtor in these Chapter 11 Cases and the administrative arm of the Debtors operations.
 LEAS is 100% owned by LEPG.
 LEI Light Energy Installers, LLC - a New York limited liability company, a Debtor in these Chapter 11 Cases and the solar installation arm of the Debtors operations.
 LEI is 100% owned by LEPG.
 LEM Light Energy Management, LLC, a New York limited liability company and the general partner of Fund I. LEM is 100% owned by LEPG.
-LEM II Light Energy Management II, LLC - a New York limited liability company, a Debtor in these Chapter 11 Cases and the managing member of Fund II.
-LEM II is 100% owned by LEPG.
+LEM II Light Energy Management II, LLC - a New York limited liability company, a

-Case 15-11121-1-rel Doc 436-1 Filed 08/23/16 Entered 08/23/16 21:59:34 Desc Redline of First Amended Disclosure Statement Page 8 of 50
+Case 15-11121-1-rel Doc 496 Filed 10/14/16 Entered 10/14/16 17:42:22 Desc Main Document Page 8 of 47